A1.26: Senses and perceiving

 Instruction: Choose the correct solution

-2. Je ____ de bloemen in de tuin.
+3. Jij ____ de vogels zingen in de tuin.

-(You ____ the flowers in the garden.)
+(You ____ the birds singing in the garden.)

-(She ____ the soft fabric of the coat.)
+(She ____ the soft cushion in the living room.)

-Exercise 8: A Walk in the Park
+Exercise 8: A walk in the park

 Instruction: